 Let’s discuss why are maths and English important in the workplace.
 Both maths and English are essential in the workplace because of the following:

-- Better and rewarding international employment opportunities – One of the first things employers will look for in an applicant is good English and Maths skills.
+- Better and rewarding international employment opportunities: One of the first things employers will look for in applicants is good English and Maths skills.
 So it is essential that you have an acceptable grade in good Maths and English.
 For instance, in many Accounting and Finance based roles or Engineering jobs, most employers will often ask for a grade A.

 Math and Geometry Vocabulary and Terminology in English